Let’s review the three previous ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat,

 - Measure the length of rush needed to go around the two front rails and cut to length

-- Start on left side by looping the rush end over string, pull down a bit and attach end to weaving strand with hog ring
+- Start on the left side by looping the rush end over the string loop, pull down a bit and attach end to the weaving strand with a hog ring and clamp closed with the pliers

 - Secure end on the right the same way as you did on the left